donnatchris/Born2beroot-42/README.md

-# PROJECT BORN2BEROOT FROM 42
+# BORN2BEROOT PROJECT FROM 42
 By chdonnat (Christophe Donnat from 42 Perpignan, France)

 There is quite a lot of documentation available online for this project.
 Therefore, I decided to create a guide with the following specifics:
-- A guide in French
+- A guide originally in French
 - That explains the fundamental concepts
 - And that addresses the specifics of the project for the ARM 64 architecture (in my case, on a MacBook with an M1 chip)

 ## AIM OF THE PROJECT
-e goal of this project is to create a virtual machine using VirtualBox (or UTM) in order to install a Debian server while adhering to a set of specific rules related to the topic.
+The goal of this project is to create a virtual machine using VirtualBox (or UTM) in order to install a Debian server while adhering to a set of specific rules related to the topic.

 ## BONUS
 Bonus list: